fleetSim/trucksimulation/README.md

 #### Eventbus
 The simulation uses vert.x 3 and sends messages via the vert.x eventbus.
 Run the simulation server and an adapter verticle in the same cluster to receive those messages.
+Bus addresses are listed in the `trucksimulation.Bus` enum.

 #### Receiving HTTP requests
 HTTP Post reuests will be sent to the `receiverUrl` specified in the configuration file.